 The project contributes to larger public debates around immigration and Brexit.

 The October Anthropologist is a global anthropological consultancy that specializes in conducting anthropological research for a wide variety of purposes: from public art and education to innovation and design.
 Nazima Kadir, the principal, is an anthropologist with a PhD from Yale who has over 20 years of experience conducting anthropological research and translating the findings interactively with stakeholders.
 Her book, "The Autonomous Life," published by Manchester University Press, was based on 3.5 years of living and working in a squatters' community in Amsterdam and shortlisted for the BBC Ethnography award.
 It was featured on Radio 4 and Wired magazine.

 Åbäke is a collective established in London in 2000.
 Much of their work concentrates on the social aspect of design and the strength that collaboration can bring to a project.

 Supported by the 2020 Culture Fund.

 Baristas Under Brexit: Research Finding Presentation

-You are invited to an online multi-media event on Sat 3 Oct, 14:00 – 16:00, where The October Anthropologist's founder Nazima Kadir will present findings from interviews with highly educated European immigrants working as baristas in the cafes of London, illustrated by artifacts created by Åbäke, a graphic design collective.
+On Sat 3 October 2020, the October Anthropologist's founder Nazima Kadir presented findings from interviews with highly educated European immigrants working as baristas in the cafes of London, illustrated by artifacts created by Åbäke, a graphic design collective.

-Along with the research and visual art, they will perform music inspired by the baristas' stories.
-The musicians, also Europeans in London, will walk through their own stories of navigating their legal statuses in light of an impending Brexit.
+Along with the research and visual art, they performed music inspired by the baristas' stories.
+The musicians, also Europeans in London, walked through their own stories of navigating their legal statuses in light of an impending Brexit.